Sale: 560 / Evening Sale, Dec. 06. 2024 in Munich Lot 18

 Stephan Balkenhol, 2017

-"I believe that art that is timeless always bears a high degree of topicality.
+"I believe that timeless art always bears a high degree of topicality.
 When I look at an Egyptian head, it seems to me as if I could encounter the depicted, mostly idealized person today, too."

 Stephan Balkenhol, quoted from ex. cat.
 Deichtorhallen Hamburg, Cologne 2008, p.
 114

 The minimalist yet profoundly moving sculptures by Stephan Balkenhol, one of the most important contemporary German sculptors, evoke archetypal patterns of human existence and perception.
 His work has been defined by heads and figures carved directly from a single wood block since 1982/83.
-After the two-part work “Kopf Mann und Frau” (Head Man and Woman) from 1982, which is now part of the Ludwig Collection in Aachen, Balkenhol carved the present figure pair “Mann und Frau” from a single trunk in 1983.
+After the two-part work “Kopf Mann und Frau” (Head Man and Woman) from 1982, which is now part of the Ludwig Collection in Aachen, Balkenhol carved the present figure pair “Mann und Frau” from a single tree trunk in 1983.
 Due to their slightly larger-than-life size, these first two full-length wooden sculptures elude any pictorial representation; their monumentalization seems alienating and confusing.
 The enormous spatial presence and inimitable aura of this impressive creation are captivating.
-Its reference to the art-historical tradition of depictions of Adam and Eve also evokes the fascination of the human beginning.
-At the same time, it also marks the beginning of Balkenhol's renowned sculptural creation.
+Its reference to the art-historical tradition of depictions of Adam and Eve also evokes the fascination with the origins of humankind.
+At the same time, it also marks the beginning of Balkenhol's renowned sculptural oeuvre.

 In his distinctive coarse style and with great physical effort, Balkenhol carved “Mann und Frau” from a huge trunk of a European beech in 1983.
 It was the year of his artistic breakthrough, the year he received the Schmidt-Rottluff scholarship for the present "Mann und Frau," and the year he showed works in the section for emerging artists at Art Cologne.
 His wooden sculptures, completely new in their formal language, were a great success in Cologne and soon sold out.
 Some works were sold directly to important public collections like the Nationalgalerie Berlin and the Ludwig Collection in Aachen.